jbavari/ionic-socket.io-redis-chat/README.md

 ## Interesting tidbits
-After failing miserably at trying to make keys that expire and talking to Michael Gorsuch, I found an easier way to manage
+After failing miserably at trying to make keys that expire and talking to Michael Gorsuch, I found an easier way to manage that using sorted sets and expire times.

+The idea is, you have a sorted set with a key.
+Then you add a score with a JSON encoded string.
+The score itself is the unix timestamp.
+Then, have a timer that passes over and checks for a unix timestamp with some time in the past (2 minutes) and remove using `zremrangebyscore` with 0 to the timestamp - time past.

 ## NOTES